guumaster/random-collections/KRE-notes.md.md

  **Runtime**
 Is an environment that is isolated from all other runtimes and other resources.
 Its where you can put one or more solutions.
 Things inside a runtime will share resources.
 Here is where our price estimation solution is going to run.

 This two concepts alone provides great flexibility.
-You can decide to have one engine per each of your clients.
+You can decide to have one engine per  clients.
 Or for a smaller company just a single engine with a runtime per client.
 Up to you.

 **Version**
 A version is all the software components and models on a given point in time.
 This is an important idea for us, if you make any change at any level, model or code, you have a new version that would be deployed.
 Hence, that you can have multiple versions of your solution deployed within the same runtime.